KyleRego/KyleRego/README.md

 - [AnkiBooks](https://github.com/KyleRego/AnkiBooks) is a partial Blazor rewrite of `anki_books` that inspired a number of posts on my blog.
 - [Gallery](https://github.com/KyleRego/Gallery) is a small Razor Pages project; it is a minimum viable product of an artist's website that allows them to log in and upload images.
 - [Larder](https://github.com/KyleRego/Larder) is an ASP.NET Core and React project intended to be a food/ingredient/nutrition tracking app.

+## What I am working on

+In this tough job market, I am doing the Revature Pre-Training currently and hope to be hired by them, but until I am hired I am applying to software developer jobs.
+I am also working on a React/ASP.NET Core project called Larder that is a web app intended to assist with food and ingredient tracking and nutrition.